fenago/machine-learning/lab_guides/lab_3.md

 sure our models change in very small amounts while training.
 The learning rate works in different ways for different models.
 In the linear regression case, it is a number that we add or subtract to the slope and the yintercept in order to move the line towards a point very slowly.

-We are almost ready to code the algorithm.
-But before, let’s remember that the slope is the price we add per room, and the y-intercept is the base price of the house.
-The linear equation for the price is the base price plus the price per room times the number of rooms, which makes sense.
-Since the point on the line is the price that the model predicted, and the point we are approximating is the price of the house, then our four cases from above can be described as follows:

 ## PSEUDOCODE FOR THE SIMPLE TRICK